edukera/antla/README.md

 An alternative type is a *pojo*.

 Each elligible element generates a pojo *field*.
-Elligigle elements are non-unique elements:
+Elligigle elements for fields are non-unique elements:
 * parser rule
 * non unique token
 * ebnf